vitran96/evershop-docs/docs/development/theme/styling.md

 EverShop supports [TailwindCss](https://tailwindcss.com/) out of the box.
 The default EverShop theme uses TailwindCss for styling.

-If you do not want to use TailwindCss, you create a Layout template from the CMS module and remove the `tailwind.scss` file.
+If you do not want to use TailwindCss, you create a Layout template to override the default one from the CMS module and remove the `tailwind.scss` file.

 :::info
 Check out the [templating document](./templating) to learn more about customizing the layout template.